OpenNTI/nti.contenttypes.courses/docs/course-layout.rst

 	  - Example
 	  - Notes
 	* - id
+	  - DisplayName
+	  - CLC 3403
+	  - Should match the directory name.
+Maps to ProviderUniqueID if uid field is defined
+	* - uid
 	  - ProviderUniqueID
 	  - CLC 3403
-	  - Should match the directory name.
+	  - Unique id for the entry.
 	* - InstructorsSignature
 	  - InstractuorsSignature
 	  - Dr Kyle Harper